paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...the type for a language, and then...
+...a union type for the set of available languages, and then...

 ---
 [.code: text-scale(1.5)]